NerioVillalobos/plugin-metadelta/README.md

 By default, the command builds its metadata type list by running `sf force:mdapi:describemetadata --target-org` so it stays synchronized with the connected org.
 If the describe call fails, a built-in fallback list is used.
 The resulting list is further filtered to include only types that expose both `lastModifiedByName` and `lastModifiedDate`, avoiding unnecessary queries.
 A maximum of five metadata types are processed in parallel to limit resource usage.

 The `--metafile` flag allows you to override the built‑in metadata list.
-Provide a JSON **(.json)** file that either contains a top-level array or an object with a `metadataTypes` array:
+Provide a JSON **(.json)** file that either contains a top-level array or an object with a `metadataTypes` array.
+The file must contain plain JSON (no `module.exports =` wrappers) and use UTF-8 encoding.

+Create a file—for example `mismetadatos.json`—with the following content:

 ```json
 {